zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-configuration-compliance-management/em-configuration-compliance-management-livelabs.md

 You may see an error on the browser while accessing the Web Console - “*Your connection is not secure*”.
 Ignore and add the exception to proceed.
 Access this URL and ensure that you are able to access Enterprise Manager Web Console.

+Now you are ready to start the run the workshop.
+Skip the next step and proceed to *Step 1*

 ## **Step 0 (B):** Running your Workload on Windows with PuTTY
-As per security policies all external connections to this workshop instance are to be done over SSH.
-As a result, proceed as indicated below to establish an SSH tunnel for each remote port required for this lab.

-The following steps are meant for anyone running this workshop on MacOS, Unix/Linux, or Windows with Unix/Linux emulators such as Cygwin, Mobaexterm, Exceed, and other similar utilities.
-If you are on Windows and use *PuTTY* utility as your SSH Client, please skip to the next step.
+The following steps are meant for anyone running this workshop on Windows and use *PuTTY* utility as your SSH Client.
+If you are on MacOS, Unix/Linux, or Windows with Unix/Linux emulators such as Cygwin, MobaXterm, Exceed, and other similar utilities, please skip and go back to the prior step.

-### Application Access
+### **Application Access**
 Applications and local/remote ports pair:

     - EM13c OMS Console, (7803/7803)